Daytrips in Andalucía from Ronda by car are fairly easy to most of the major tourist highlights here in Western Andalucia.

 Granada

-Only two hours by train or car, Granada is home to the Alhambra, one of the most visited monuments in Andalucia, and originally the palace of the Kings of Granada.
+Only three hours by train or car, Granada is home to the Alhambra, one of the most visited monuments in Andalucia, and originally the palace of the Kings of Granada.
 The sprawling complex will need a full day to appreciate and admire its many courtyards and gardens.
 Also not to be missed in Granada is the cathedral which took 181 years to build.

 I’ve been living in this lovely area of Western Andalucia for the last 20 years or so and dedicate most of my time to the running of English language tourist information websites for the towns of Cádiz, Ronda, Grazalema, the famous or infamous Caminito del Rey, and also Wildside Holidays, which promotes sustainable and eco-friendly businesses running wildlife and walking holidays in Spain.
 My articles contain affiliate links that will help you reserve a hotel, bus, train or activity in the area.
 You don’t pay more, but by using them you do support this website.
 Thankyou!